-I wish I was an otter,
+I wish I was an otter pup

-swimming in my pool,
+out swimming in my pool,

-playing chasey with my friends-
+and playing chasey with my friends.

-‘squeak!’ like a baby’s toy.
+‘Squeak!’ like a baby’s toy.

 It’s not what I’d enjoy.

-I think I’ll be a pelican,
+I think I’ll be a pelican

-snapping with my bill,
+who’s snapping with my bill,

 with super duper skill.

-But those things I’d catch are stinky fish!
+But what I’d catch are stinky fish!

-Oh no. It’s so unfair.
+Oh no!
+It’s so unfair.

-And I’d have to swallow them all whole!
+I’d have to swallow them all whole!

 It’s more than I could bear.

-Perhaps I’ll be a lion,
+Perhaps I’ll be a lion cub

-roaring on my mound,
+who’s roaring on my mound,

-playing rough and tumble
+and playing rough and tumble with

-with my friends upon the ground.
+my sisters on the ground.

-Why do my favourite animals
+Why do my best-loved animals

-have such horrid food to eat?
+have horrid food to eat?

-who’s visiting the zoo.
+a girl who’s at the zoo.

-and my lunch won’t make me spew.
+that it won’t make me spew.